J.B. Stothers NMR Facility

 Services Provided

 Depending on your experience using NMR spectroscopy as a means of structural characterization, the NMR facility can perform a variety of functions.
 For experienced users, staff generally just acquire the NMR data and provide the raw NMR data.
-For novice users, the NMR facility can prepare the NMR sample, acquire the NMR data, process and completely analyze the NMR spectra.
+For novice users, the NMR facility can prepare the NMR sample, acquire the NMR data, process the NMR data, and provide electronic copies of the processed NMR spectra.
 For all external service work, a report summarizing the NMR experiments performed and the experimental conditions utilized is included.
 Experiments are typically completed within 48 hours of sample receipt.
-If complete analysis is required, at least 1 week is necessary.

-• acquisition of a 1D 1H NMR spectrum at 25 oC
+• acquisition of desired NMR spectrum at 25 oC

 • service summary report outlining the NMR experiments performed, NMR conditions and charges (external samples only)

-For an additional charge above that of the base service, the NMR facility can perform the following NMR experiments:
+For an additional charges, the NMR facility can perform the following NMR experiments:

 • Standard direct-detect 1D NMR experiments on C-13, F-19 and P-31.